 It’s no secret that Georgia summers are some of the hottest around.
 Rising temperatures have Cobb County residents searching for a way to let loose and cool down in the dog days of summer, and the county is home to plenty of activities for the whole family.

-beaches-of-cobb-white-waterSix Flags Over Georgia
+Six Flags Over Georgia

-Hurricane Harbor at Six Flags Over Georgia marks the largest expansion in the park’s 47-year history.
+Hurricane Harbor at Six Flags Over Georgia marked the largest expansion in the park’s history.
 Cobb families can escape to their own mini-getaway in this tropically landscaped park that features a 38,000-square-foot wave pool, the multi-slide Bonzai Pipelines, a children’s play area and the Tsunami Surge, the world’s first hybrid zero-gravity slide.
-The park also includes new shopping and dining experiences, as well as extensive lounging and shade areas.
+The park also includes shopping and dining experiences, as well as extensive lounging and shade areas.

 “We’re happy to expand our offering to guests of the park as part of our commitment to contribute to Cobb County,” says Dale Kaetzel, park president, “but the pure joy and relaxation on people’s faces is why we built Hurricane Harbor.”